harshad63001/Clever-Signal/README.txt

-This is a mini project developed usaing Python  OpenCV and famous algorithms like HaarCascade.
+This is a mini project developed using Python  OpenCV and famous algorithms like HaarCascade.

 To run this project install the required packages.